 Although we will be experiencing some frosty days come March, more sun should be on its way.
 This, of course, means there’s going to be some opportunities for gardening.
 So, prep your beds, borders, and patios, because it’s time to get planting!

-Of course, this doesn’t mean you should limit yourself to two variations of flower – other plants are perfect for March too.
-These include easy-to-grow forsythias, daffodils, and to the surprise of no one, march magnolias.
-We also recommend you don’t neglect your shrubs because they’re going to need a good pruning;remove anything you see that looks dead, diseased, or damaged, so you encourage stronger growth as the year progresses.
+Of course, this doesn’t mean you should limit yourself to two flower variations – other plants are perfect for March too.
+These include easy-to-grow forsythias, daffodils, and march magnolias, to the surprise of no one.
+We also recommend you don’t neglect your shrubs because they will need a good pruning;remove anything you see that looks dead, diseased, or damaged, so you encourage more substantial growth as the year progresses.
 Ideally, the stems should be cut back by about half using sharp secateurs just above an outward-facing bud.

 Fancy growing some tasty fruits?
 Well, March is the time to start.
-You could plant some strawberries in hanging baskets, which will keep them protected from nasty slugs, the number one enemy of all gardens.
-If you manage to drive them off, however, planting your strawberries in containers or banked rows will get the job done.
-Other fruits to plant can include gooseberries and raspberries, and if you have raspberry canes from autumn time, you should now cut them to the ground so they can flourish again come autumn.
+You could plant some strawberries in hanging baskets, protecting them from nasty slugs, the number one enemy of all gardens.
+If you manage to drive them off, planting your strawberries in containers or banked rows will get the job done.
+Other fruits to grow can include gooseberries and raspberries, and if you have raspberry canes from autumn, you should now cut them to the ground so they can flourish again come autumn.

-If you’re in the mood for some veg, you’re first going to need to hoe the beds as soon as the weather begins to warm up.
+If you’re in the mood for some veg, you’ll first need to hoe the beds as soon as the weather begins to warm up.
 Failing to do this is going to result in a plethora of weeds.
 Once done, enrich your soil with organic matter such as compost.
-Doing this will break up the soil to ensure it’s not compacted and prepare it for the growing season ahead.
-Finally, you’ll want to cover your soil with sheets of black plastic – these sheets will absorb the sun’s rays and warm the soil below.
-Tomatoes, potatoes, kale and broccoli are just a few examples of the vegetables you can grow in March.
+Doing this will break up the ground to ensure it’s not compacted and prepare it for the growing season ahead.
+Finally, you’ll want to cover your soil with sheets of black plastic – these sheets will absorb the sun’s rays and warm the earth below.
+Tomatoes, potatoes, kale and broccoli are a few examples of the vegetables you can grow in March.